rkrisztian/search/README.md

 1. Create a configuration file at `~/.search.conf`, then put generic file path exclude patterns there.
 See configuration example below.

-2. Optionally, create a configuration file for each project, eg. under `./!local`, and put your project-specific exclude patterns in there.
+2. *Optionally*, create a configuration file for each project, eg. under `./.local`, and put your project-specific exclude patterns in there.
 (Exclude everything that makes your results shown practically twice.
 Usually you want to exclude build directories.)